kevgo/text-runner/textrun-action/README.md

-# Text-Runner Actions for Text-Runner Actions
+# Text-Runner Actions for shared Text-Runner Actions

 This package provides [Text-Runner](https://github.com/kevgo/text-runner) actions for verifying the documentation of NPM modules exporting shared